 David Shuster is a trial lawyer and the firm's Managing Principal.
 Dave enjoys the relationships that are developed and the diverse legal challenges that are presented in a varied law practice.
-Dave represents commercial clients in business litigation, construction claims, and real estate litigation.
+Dave represents commercial clients in business litigation, non-compete/trade secrets litigation, construction claims, and real estate litigation.
 In addition, he has particular experience representing professionals and prominent members of the community in sensitive matters.
 Dave also has significant experience representing plaintiffs in claims involving serious personal injuries.
 As plaintiff's counsel, Dave has recovered millions for his clients.
 He enjoys and excels at being a trusted advisor to clients who are confronted with uniquely-complex legal challenges.

 Downtown Partnership of Baltimore, Board of Directors